Joining time for breeding sheep

 Heat stress seriously affects the growth rate of the foetus and the development of the placenta.
 This results in lambs with a low birth weight and reduced chance of survival.
 Heat stress can also cause embryo mortalities early in pregnancy, but this is not a major problem unless additional stress occurs.

-For areas where there is limited trees and natural shade, you should provide adequate artificial shade wherever possible.
+For areas where there are limited trees and natural shade, you should provide adequate artificial shade wherever possible.
 Taking advantage of shade during pregnancy (and lambing) is essential.
 The worst of the heat is usually over by autumn, but temperatures can still be quite high, so you need to ensure newborn lambs have access to shade and water during lambing.